Hyperbaric Oxygen Therapy FAQs

 What Kind of Testing is Done on Your Chambers?

-The chambers are tested at a maximum pressure of 1.5 times the operating pressure.
-They are burst tested at 1500 millibars.
+The chambers are tested at a maximum pressure of 1.5 times the operating pressure and undergo burst testing at 1,500 millibars.

 Can I Rent a Chamber?

-We offer monthly rentals in all of our chambers.
+We offer monthly rentals for all of our chambers.
 A monthly rental will introduce you to hyperbaric oxygen therapy without the financial commitment of purchasing a chamber.

 Do You Ship Your Chambers Internationally?

-We ship our chambers via FedEx and UPS International, as well as via freight forwarding companies.
+We offer international shipping via FedEx and UPS as well as via freight forwarding companies.
 Please contact us for a custom shipping quote.